ponetteRS/FinalProject/README.md

 - writes all of the calculations to the Music_Calculations.csv file
 - returns a dictionary of each album in the Albums table with songs in the Songs table as keys and the number of songs that album has in the Songs table as values

+main()
+-takes in no inputs
+-calls every function we created, with the specified inputs stated above -returns nothing

 ## Specfic tasks completed
 - [ ] Accessed at least 2 APIs or 1 API and 1 Website